ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/bellCollider.md

 And with some multiply attributes you can specify it to be weaker in either front, back or on the sides.

 ## Setting it up
-It's quick to setup.
-Just add a singleBone limb, declare it as a bell with the **isBell** attribute, and define the **ringer** in the attacher below.
+Add a singleBone limb, declare it as a bell with the **IsBell** attribute, and define the **ringer** in the attacher below.
 The ringer in this case is another *singleBone* limb that is located close to the bell.
-And the ringer itself doesn't need any extra settings.
+The ringer itself doesn't need any extra settings.
 Actually it doesn't even know that it's a ringer.
 We just named it ringer.
 ![Alt text](../images/bellCollider_settings.jpg)